flutter/packages/packages/quick_actions/quick_actions_android/README.md

-If your app implements an activity that launches the main `FlutterActivity` (`MainActivity.java`/`MainActivity.kt` by default), then you may need to change the launch mode of your launcher activity to achieve the desired back press behavior and task management.
+If your app implements an activity that launches the main `FlutterActivity` (`MainActivity.java`/`MainActivity.kt` by default), then you may need to change the launch mode of your launcher activity and/or modify the `Intent` flags used to launch the main `FlutterActivity` in order to achieve the desired back press behavior and task management.

-If your launcher activitiy only launches the main `FlutterActivity` without any additional relevant logic, to have your app maintain the same behavior of `quick_actions_android` with/without a launcher activity, set the launch mode of your launcher activity to `singleInstance` in
+If your launcher activity only launches the main `FlutterActivity` without any additional relevant logic, to have your app maintain the same behavior of `quick_actions_android` with/without a launcher activity, set the launch mode of your launcher activity to `singleInstance` in